-Sauer receives IEEE Power & Energy Society Lifetime Achievement Award
+Illinois ECE Research Professor Pete Sauer was recently awarded the 2020 IEEE Power & Energy Society Lifetime Achievement Award.

 Peter Sauer, Grainger Chair Emeritus Professor of Electrical Engineering, was recently awarded the 2020 IEEE Power & Energy Society Lifetime Achievement Award for his exceptional career-long contributions to power systems modeling and dynamic analysis, and for leadership in power engineering education.